 Times are changing south of Boston.
-Temple Shaare Tefilah, a 106 year old synagogue in Norwood, is relocating to Canton.
-The move will take place on Sunday, October 19, as congregants dedicate their new location 5 miles away, within the premises of Temple Beth Abraham, in Canton.
+Temple Shaare Tefilah, a 106-year-old synagogue in Norwood, is relocating to Canton.
+The move will take place on Sunday, Oct.
+19, as congregants dedicate their new location 5 miles away, within the premises of Temple Beth Abraham, in Canton.

 The choice of a new location was inspired in part by the synergies members of both congregations felt could be achieved.
 The congregations are similar in their philosophical outlooks, egalitarianism, and shared membership in the broader movement of Conservative Judaism.